 If you are a gardener, builder or cyclist, it has been proven that you will finish up with a flattened lower back (Claus 1996).
 In other words, your body will adapt to your daily activities, much the same way that an athletes body will adapt to their training program.
 In effect, your body will reflect not just what you do, but more importantly how you do things.

-- Become informed by reading books, blogs and articles.
-Watch films that educate you in how to perform better.
-Attend seminars or join groups that have the same values, goals and interests.
+- Become informed by reading books, blogs, and articles.
+Watch films that educate you on how to perform better.
+Attend seminars or join groups that have the same values, goals, and interests.